 Eating Disorders Anonymous (EDA) is a fellowship of individuals who share their experience, strength and hope with each other that they may solve their shared problems and assist others in recovering from their eating disorders.

 The shared history of struggling with an eating disorder coupled with the shared common solution serves to really unify the group and there you can really make deep connections with others.
 EDA shares that their “primary purpose is to recover from our eating disorder and to carry this message of recovery to others with eating disorders”.

 To learn more about 12 step support for eating disorders you can contact:

-For example The Emotions Anonymous 12-step recovery programme might be for you if you are experiencing anxiety, grief, depression, anger, low self-esteem, and other emotional regulation difficulties.
-Emotions Anonymous was founded in 1971 and is a 12 step programme adapted from Alcoholics Anonymous Approach.
+For example, The Emotions Anonymous 12-step recovery programme might be for you if you are experiencing anxiety, grief, depression, anger, low self-esteem, and other emotional regulation difficulties.
+Emotions Anonymous was founded in 1971 and are a 12 step programme adapted from Alcoholics Anonymous Approach.
 Anyone who wants to cultivate emotional wellness is welcome.

 As it does with addicts, the fellowships for those experiencing depression and other mental disorders provide an invaluable resource in the form of other recovering peers who offer a supportive network which is really useful for sustaining recovery long-term.

 If you or a loved one is facing addiction you do not have to do it alone.
 Contact us to discuss your recovery options.